COPD Biomarkers Qualification Consortium (CBQC)

 Mullerova et al. St. George's Respiratory Questionnaire Score Predicts Outcomes in Patients with COPD: Analysis of Individual Patient Data in the COPD Biomarkers Qualification Consortium Database.
 JCOPDF 2017

 Hardin et al. What's New with the St. George's Respiratory Questionnaire and Why Do We Care?
 JCOPDF 2017

 Jones et al. Socioeconomic Status as a Determinant of Health Status Treatment Response in COPD Trials.
 JCOPDF 2017

 Rennard et al. The St. George's Respiratory Questionnaire Appendix to the Food and Drug Administration Draft Guidance on COPD: Why a Small Step Forward Is so Important.
 Chest 2017

 In 2019, a CBQC Letter of Intent for blood eosinophils was rejected by the FDA following submission of responses to questions from the FDA.
 In 2020, the AJRCCM accepted a CBQC position paper on blood eosinophils:

 Singh et al. Blood Eosinophil Counts in Clinical Trials for Chronic Obstructive Pulmonary Disease AJRCCM 2020

 COPD Assessment Test (CAT)

-A Drug Master File containing compiled data on CAT was submitted to the FDA and can be referenced for regulatory submissions by interested companies by contacting Debbie Merrill at email@example.com.
-In 2020, the AJRCCM accepted a CBQC position paper on the CAT:
+A Drug Master File containing compiled data on CAT was submitted to the FDA and can be referenced for regulatory submissions by contacting the COPD Foundation at firstname.lastname@example.org.

 Mullerova et al. COPD Assessment Test (CAT): A Relevant Clinical Outcome Assessment Instrument for Health-Related Quality of Life and Disease Burden in Chronic Obstructive Pulmonary Disease.
 AJRCCM 2020